MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/OpenSSH/OpenSSH_KeyManagement.md

 Most authentication in Windows environments is done with a username-password pair.
 This works well for systems that share a common domain.
-When working across domains, such as between on-premise and cloud-hosted systems, it becomes more difficult.
+When working across domains, such as between on-premises and cloud-hosted systems, it becomes more difficult.

 By comparison, Linux environments commonly use public-key/private-key pairs to drive authentication.
 OpenSSH includes tools to help support this, specifically: